 The following image shows the appearance of the designer for an automation process consisting of the Start, Send campaign email and Finish steps.
 The steps are connected by transition lines.
 The direction of the arrows indicates which way the process moves forward.

-If your graph does not fit into the designer area, click an unoccupied area of the grid and drag to expose additional free space.
+Tip: If your graph doesn't fit into the designer area, click an unoccupied area of the grid and drag to expose additional free space.

 Windows Communication Foundation must be configured for the advanced workflow designer to work.